edwardslab-wustl/TE-detective/README.md

 6. Filter:

 	Filter output from detailed analysis section.
-	( User can import output from detailed analysis section into MS Excel or any other tool, and create filter of their choice)
+	( User can import output from detailed analysis section (realignment step) into MS Excel or any other tool, and create filter of their own choice)

 	# Filteration step code looks like this